Buildstarted/buildstarted.com/_posts/2012-09-10-the-parrot-grammar.md

 #Adding siblings

 Sometimes you don't need or want to wrap multiple children in curly braces.
-You can add siblings to an element by using the <code style="display:inline;">+</code> selector syntax.
+You can add siblings to an element by using the `+` selector syntax.

     ul > li + li + li + li